Where the Wild Things Are (film): Development

 In 2005, Jonze and Dave Eggers completed a 111-page screenplay, expanding the original thirteen-sentence story.
+During the process of writing the script, Jonze and Eggers would break in the afternoon so Spike could take an afternoon nap (just one example of the nontraditional approach they took to the writing process).
 On 8 July 2006, production began open auditions for the role of Max.
 The process took months, but, eventually, Max Records was cast.
 Academy Award-winning make-up effects supervisor Howard Berger (The Chronicles of Narnia) turned down offers to work on the film four times.
 Although the book inspired him as a child to work in special effects, he felt filming it was a "horrible idea."
 Jonze then approached Steve Johnson who had done initial designs and test suits, but ultimately Jim Henson's Creature Shop provided the animatronic suits for the Wild Things.

 Jonze kept in close consultation with Sendak throughout the process, and the author approved creature designs created by Jim Henson's Creature Shop.
 To make the set a more comfortable environment for Max Records, Jonze encouraged the crew members to bring their children to the set.
 Some of them can be seen in the film's classroom scene.

 Michelle Williams was originally cast as the female Wild Thing KW only to leave the project after her voice "didn't match the original vision of how the Wild Thing should sound".
 She was replaced by Lauren Ambrose, and filming continued.